 Another key part of these efforts is having the strategic discipline to delay some technology decisions.
 There are many technology solutions that can help automate suspicious activity monitoring, for example.
 However, such technologies are built on certain assumptions about the patterns of activity that they should flag.
 Suppose a company's platform evolves and its user base grows to include activity that the technology does not flag (such as certain types of transfers between accounts).
 In that case, it has the worst of both worlds: an expensive technology purchase and an unaddressed area of risk.

-Alternative Lending Case Study
+Example: Alternative Lending Case Study

 An example from InnReg's client work helps illustrate the competitive advantage that compliance can deliver.
 We worked with a US-based alternative lender before their launch of a mobile-only lending app targeting millennials and college students with thin credit.